Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

  Added to UML, updated Map and Displayable classes.
 Also added clickable interface.
 No more UML stuff hopefully that thing hurts my head.

  (At Home)
  Added the Pea class and updated displayable and projectile.
 Tried to test the pea class, but resulted in a null pointer exception, will address with group mates.
+ Update: Fixed null pointer, but the pea will not move.